 - This may be done by contacting HMRC directly.
 You will then be asked to pay the additional tax due for the year in which the asset was disposed of, together with interest on that tax.

-- three years from the 31st January following the tax year (or for companies three years from the end of the accounting period) in which you have made the disposal.
+- Four years from the 31st January following the tax year (or for companies four years from the end of the accounting period) in which you have made the disposal.

 Need further assistance with small business rollover relief?